Japan's Go To Travel review is too little, too late, infectious disease experts say

 "It is not clear what regions the government regards as the areas where infections are expanding," Niki said.
 "There'll be little effect from the measure unless travel from such areas is also halted."

-Perhaps most pressing, Niki said, was the apparent lack of a sense of urgency among the populace as coronavirus case numbers hit records in several prefectures, including Tokyo, Osaka, Hyogo and Saitama.
+Perhaps most pressing, Niki said, was the apparent lack of a sense of urgency among the populace as coronavirus case numbers hit records over the last week in several prefectures, including Tokyo, Osaka, Hyogo and Saitama.

 "I cannot recognize a sense of crisis in our society considering the movements of people on this first day of a three-day weekend," he said.